kmcooper/il_readability_existing_measures/README.md

 This will create a folder called "static_archive" will all the necessary files downloaded and with readonly privileges.

+You should also download and install the *readability* package from PyPI: https://pypi.org/project/readability/

 ## Readability Scores